TomOne/gulp-sass-boilerplate/README.md

 # Getting started

-1. Run `npm start` in the terminal
+1. Run `npm start` in the terminal.
+A local server on `localhost:3000` is started automatically and opened in the browser.
-2. Start developing in the `app/scss/` folder.
-After every change the code base is automatically transpiled to CSS in the `app/css` folder.
-Open `app/index.html` to see the result.
+2. Start changing Sass code in the `app/scss/` folder.
+After every change it is automatically transpiled, and injected into the page without the need of a refresh.